Wawa, Pennsylvania: History

-In the 1700s people from Philadelphia and New Jersey settled Wawa due to the community's abundance of water.
+In the 1700s, people from Philadelphia and New Jersey settled Wawa due to the community's abundance of water.
 Various mills, including gristmills and paper mills, opened on area creeks.
 Wawa was originally known as Pennellton and Grubb's Bridge.
 When Edward Worth built an estate here, he named it "Wawa", the Ojibwe word for "wild goose", because of the flocks of geese attracted to the still water behind Lenni milldam.
 The name had been transferred to the town by 1884.
 Forge Hill was added to the National Register of Historic Places on March 7, 1973.

-Cynthia Mayer of the Philadelphia Inquirer said in 1989 that there was "the indignity of being from a town now associated with convenience store (Wawa Inc.).
-Unlike, say, Hershey, Pa. - or Wawa's cherished dairying past - outsiders now tend to associate Wawa with Cheetos, emergency toilet paper errands and Super Squeezers."
+Cynthia Mayer of the Philadelphia Inquirer said in 1989 that there was an "...indignity of being from a town now associated with [a] convenience store.
+Unlike, say, Hershey, Pa.—or Wawa's cherished dairying past—outsiders now tend to associate Wawa with Cheetos, emergency toilet paper errands and Super Squeezers."

 In 1989, Wawa Inc. announced that it planned to expand its Wawa dairy, which is located in Middletown Township.
 Walter Kirby, head of the Wawa Farms Association, alerted residents of the Wawa community, and they appeared in large numbers at a meeting.
 Kirby said that residents did not want the dairy to expand, but they preferred having a dairy to other types of development.

 Geography

 Wawa is located in Delaware County, Pennsylvania, partially in Middletown Township and partially in Chester Heights Borough.
 Cynthia Mayer of the Philadelphia Inquirer said that Wawa "doesn't bother to conveniently contain itself within either municipality" because the community predates that of the county and both municipalities.
 As of 1989 Wawa has several open fields, various estates, the Wawa Inc. corporate headquarters, and what Mayer said was "what may be the last dairy farm in Delaware County."
 Mayer said that the dairy "gives Wawa its flavor" and, in 1989, it "both preserves Wawa as a neighborhood and threatens it, according to some residents."

 Baltimore Pike splits Wawa into east and west sections.
-As of 1989, according to Cynthia Mayer of the Philadelphia Inquirer, "traffic clogs" Baltimore Pike.
+As of 1989, according to Mayer, "traffic clogs" Baltimore Pike.